NextFaze/dev-fun/com.nextfaze.devfun.inject.dagger2/-inject-from-dagger2/-init-.md

 that [Provides](#) the requested type *(or subclasses the type)*.

 **This has not been tested extensively beyond simple object graphs!**

+### Annotation Based

+Use [Dagger2Component](../../com.nextfaze.devfun.annotations/-dagger2-component/index.md) on functions that return components (`@get:Dagger2Component` on properties).

+Provides some level of support for manually specifying scopes (any/or attempts to guess them based on the context).

 ### Complex Object Graphs